Oppenheim Collins: Unionization

 In 1944, Local 1250 of the Retail, Wholesale and Department Store Union, CIO won a new contract with Oppenheim Collins that included a closed shop, a $2.00 pay increase, and elimination of "free" overtime work during peak sales and inventory periods.

 In 1948, Oppenheim Collins employees, represented by Local 1250 of the Retail, Wholesale and Department Store Union, CIO, struck against the company.

 City stores

 A majority interest in Oppenheim Collins was purchased by City Stores Company in 1945.
-In the 1950s, the store was merged with Franklin Simon & Co. although the two stores operated under their original trade names until the Oppenheim Collins stores were finally renamed Franklin Simon & Co. in 1961/1962.
+In the 1950s, the store was merged with Franklin Simon & Co. although the two stores operated for several years under their original trade names.
+The Oppenheim Collins stores were finally renamed Franklin Simon & Co. in 1961.
+The parent company went bankrupt in 1979, and all the Franklin stores closed (including former Oppenheim stores).